nitvishnoi/Extended-Kalman-Filter-Project/README.md

 Here is the simulator video after running the EKL with dataset 2:
 [![DataSet2 video](data/dataset2.PNG)](https://www.youtube.com/watch?v=IjXjVjEqaso "Dataset2 video for  - Click to Watch!")!

+****Follows the Correct Algorithm****

+**A. While you may be creative with your implementation, there is a well-defined set of steps that must take place in order to successfully build a Kalman Filter.
+As such, your project should follow the algorithm as described in the preceding lesson.
+**

+In my implementation, all the steps involved in building a Kalman Filter is properly followed: state vector and covariance matrices initialization, predict and update step.

+**B.Your algorithm should use the first measurements to initialize the state vectors and covariance matrices.**

+Used the first measurements to initialize the state and covariance matrices

+**C. Upon receiving a measurement after the first, the algorithm should predict object position to the current timestep and then update the prediction using the new measurement.
+**

+With each new measurement data received, we are expected to leverage motion model to perform the prediction step, and then measurement model to perform the update step.

+**D. Your algorithm sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type.**

+During update step, laser and radar measurements are handled differently since they have different measurement models.
+In particular, radar measurement model is non-linear, ekf linearizes the model around the current estimates.

+**Improvements can be done**

+If you happen to wonder how we could leverage a more complicated nonlinear process model to achieve better estimation results with EKF, please refer to the "Model Forecast Step" section in this paper(https://www.cse.sc.edu/~terejanu/files/tutorialEKF.pdf.
+The key idea is to expand the process nonlinear vector function in first order Taylor series and approximate this way the forecast.

 ## How to write a README